StefanUCV/TheHeroGame/README.md

-# TheHeroGame
+# TheHeroGame by eMAG

- To run this game, you need to go into runningGame folder and run testingGame.php
+ To run this game, you need to go into runningGame folder and run testingGame.php (TheHeroGame/runningGame/testingGame.php)

 ![alt text](testInfo.png)